SqrtPapere/ParkDetection/README.md

 * Pillow(pip3 install Pillow)
 * picamera (pip3 install "picamera[array]")

-Move directory “YOLO FOLDER” to RaspberryPi and position it looking to the area to be monitored.
+Move directory “rasp-parkDetecting” to RaspberryPi and position it looking to the area to be monitored.
+Move directory “pc-parkDetectingg” to PC.

 Connect to it by SSH -X.

++ run: python3 waitCoordRASP.py on RaspberryPI
-+ run: python3 selectRectRasp.py
++ run: python3 selectCoordPC.py on PC
 + Select target of interest
++ press "c" key two times
-+ run: python3 yoloRaspArray.py
++ run: python3 yoloRaspArray.py on raspberry
++ run: client.py on PC

 ## Contributors